OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Identity Verification

-If you have previously authorized but no longer want your information shared with third parties for the purpose of verifying your identity, you can go online to My Verizon ->My Profile->Privacy Settings.
-By opting out, your information will not be sent to companies requesting the information.
+If you do not want your information shared with third parties for the purpose of verifying your identity, you can go online to My Verizon ->My Profile->Privacy Settings.
+By opting out, your information will not be sent to companies who participate in this program.

 **View notice for Verizon Wireline** Telemarketing